-This is a summary of how the goals was developed for the Sector over the Medium Term Sector Strategy as relate to the overall goals set by Kogi State government as contained in the Blueprint, KOSEEDS, Medium Term Expenditure Plan.
+This is a summary of how the goals was developed for the Sector over the Medium Term relate to the overall goals set by Kogi State goveråment as contained in the Blueprint, KOSEEDS, Medium Term Expenditure Plan.
 This is a way of demonstrating that the Sector Strategy contains specific means of achieving or contributing to the achievement of relevant high level Policy Statements of Kogi State government.